Jennifer Suchland

 I am an interdisciplinary scholar jointly appointed in Slavic and East European Languages & Cultures and Women’s, Gender & Sexuality Studies.
 I teach and advise students in both programs as well as in the International Studies program (including with the Human Rights Minor).

-Current work includes a book manuscript on the anti-trafficking moniker “modern day slavery,” research on sexuality and nationalism in Russia, and collaborative projects on public education and social justice.
+My current work includes a book manuscript on the anti-trafficking moniker "modern day slavery" and essays on sexuality and ethno-nationalism in Russia.
+I also am involved in several collaborations focused on public education and social justice.